Inconsistency of Islands in Theories with Long-Range Gravity: Introduction

 In this paper, we return to the system with a non-gravitational bath and present an argument that suggests the mass of the graviton plays a significant physical role in allowing islands to constitute an entanglement wedge.

 The crux of our argument is very simple.
 In ordinary gravitational theories, there are no local gauge-invariant operators.
+We note that if one is studying a non-gravitational observable where gravity would be a small perturbation, it is possible to define approximately local observables by choosing gauge that would suffice for such a measurement.
+However, when studying processes where both gravitational and quantum effects are important, there is no procedure for defining a local observable, perturbatively or otherwise.

+We now restrict our attention to theories with gravity.
 As we review below, in standard gravitational theories with massless gravitons, every ``localized'' operator must be dressed in some way to the asymptotic boundary.
 This dressing is sometimes referred to as a gravitational Wilson line, which terminates at the asymptotic boundary.
 In ordinary examples of entanglement wedges in AdS/CFT \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, as we review in section \ref{secasymptotic}, the connected components of the wedge contain a piece of the asymptotic boundary.
 So one can meaningfully localize operators from such a wedge by dressing them to this part of the boundary.
 These operators commute with operators from the complement of the wedge when the latter are dressed to the complementary asymptotic region.

 However, an island represents a unique type of entanglement wedge that is entirely surrounded by its complement and where the wedge itself does not extend to the asymptotic boundary.
 When a region is surrounded by its complement, and it is the complement that extends to the asymptotic boundary, it was argued in \cite{Laddha:2020kvp,Chowdhury:2020hse} based on a careful analysis of the gravitational constraints that the state of the region could be completely determined through observations in its complement.
 A review of this result, termed the ``principle of holography of information,'' can be found in \cite{Raju:2020smc}.
 It is apparent that the picture of islands is already in tension with this principle.
 Nevertheless, in this paper, we will {\em not} need to invoke the full power of the principle of holography of information.
 We will demonstrate that simple physical principles suffice to generate the following puzzle for islands.